Vigneshwarankanagarathinam/session5/README.md

-How to Solve Big Data Problem Practice Paper
+How to Solve Big Data Problem

 1. Explain the main sources of Data flood.
 This flood of data is coming from many sources.